DIY Candy Cane Hot Chocolate Sticks are a perfect Christmas recipe to make with your kids or to wrap up and give a simple and easy DIY Christmas gift!

 Okay, now that we have that out of the way, let’s get onto making it!

 I used 3 candy canes.
-I unwrapped them, placed them a baggie and then smashed them with a (a great activity to do if you’re stressed out)!
+I unwrapped them, placed them in a baggie, and then smashed them with a rolling pin (a great activity to do if you’re stressed out)!

 By the way, the ratio of 3 candy canes to 1 lb of chocolate worked out perfectly!
 So use that ratio if you want to make a double batch.